tsirysndr/freebsd-up/README.md

 ---

+> [!NOTE]
+>
-**Note**: This tool is designed for development and testing purposes.
-For production FreeBSD deployments, consider using proper installation methods.
+> This tool is designed for development and testing purposes.
+For production
+> FreeBSD deployments, consider using proper installation methods.